 Combining output into a single data frame

-is a list of data frames, one for each
+data frames, one for each time horizon, (see the subsection "Basic

 res_dplyr <- dplyr::bind_rows(res) # Combine in dplyr